EarthObservationSimulator/instrupy/docs/radiometer_model_desc.rst

 3. :code:`"@type":"CONICAL"`

     In this scan-technique the antenna footprint is scanned along the cone-perimeter.
-The ``offNadirAngle``specifies the (half) cone angle while the ``clockAngleRange`` parameter specifies the azimuth extent of the scan (symmetrically about the along-track direction).
+The ``offNadirAngle`` specifies the (half) cone angle while the ``clockAngleRange`` parameter specifies the azimuth extent of the scan (symmetrically about the along-track direction).
     The ``interScanOverheadTime`` specifies the time taken to go from scan of one strip to the next.

     For illustration of off-nadir angle and clock angles see Fig.7 in T. Kawanishi et al., "The Advanced Microwave Scanning Radiometer for the Earth Observing System (AMSR-E), NASDA's contribution to the EOS for global energy and water cycle studies," in IEEE Transactions on Geoscience and Remote Sensing, vol. 41, no. 2, pp. 184-194, Feb.
-2003, doi: 10.1109/TGRS.2002.808331.
+2003.

     .. csv-table::
         :header: Parameter, Data type, Units, Description